 Implied volatility and options trading

-As I mentioned, implied volatility is one of the most important metrics for option sellers.
+As I mentioned, implied volatility in options is one of the most important metrics for option sellers.
 To be more exact – every option seller is looking for a high implied volatility.
 The reason for this is simple, the higher the implied volatility the higher the premium an option seller would get.

 There are can be several situations implied volatility could rise or fall.
 As you have learned, implied volatility represents the expected fluctuation of prices of a stock, currency, commodity, etc. When the market participants expect a higher fluctuation range, they are willing to pay more money for option sellers.
 One example for an expected higher fluctuation range of prices is the time before earnings announcements.